cabuelow/target-setting-app/README.md

-## Coastal wetland protection and restoration to achieve conservation targets
+## Targeting coastal ecosystem recovery

 Tour the web app [here](https://cbuelow.shinyapps.io/Wetland-futures/)

-Please cite Buelow et al. (*in prep*) *'Ambitious targets lead to coastal wetland recovery'* if you use output from this app.
+Please cite Buelow et al. (*in prep*) *'Ambitious targets lead to coastal ecosystem recovery'* if you use output from this app.

 Find additional data and code for all analyses [here](https://github.com/cabuelow/ambitious-targets)